There is no reason that a dish that is good for you can’t also be absolutely delicious. This salad proves that without a doubt.

 - Add the bread crumbs and cook, stirring frequently, until crumbs begin to brown, about 4 - 5 minutes.

 - Remove from the heat and stir in the garlic and a pinch of salt and pepper each.

-- In a large bowl, add the beans, parsley, celery, onion, and tuna.
+- In a large bowl, gently mix together the beans, parsley, celery, onion, and tuna.

 - Pour the vinaigrette over the mixture and toss gently to coat.

 - Arrange the lettuce on individual plates or one large serving platter and top with the tuna and bean mixture.